jadabrown822/SpaceShump/README.md

         // Set it to the proper WeaponType pUp.SetType(pUpType);

-        // Set it to the posisition of the destroyed ship pUp.transform.position = e.transform.position;
+        // Set it to the position of the destroyed ship pUp.transform.position = e.transform.position;
       }
     }